Please see the updated version of this list – Calgary’s Indoor Play Places 2015

 North East Play Centres

 Stir Crazy is located in the NE and is aimed at kids 12 and under.
 It features a large dessert themed indoor playground, bouncy castles and toddler area.
-Since my last review, the quiet play room has been turned into a party room.
+They have turned their quiet play room into a party room and some of the quiet play toys are now in the toddler area.
 Stir crazy offers a variety of pre-prepared sandwiches, wraps and salads as well as cupcakes made on site.
-Update: 2014 Stir Crazy review

 Located near Sunridge Mall in the NE, Chuck E Cheese is free to enter but requires tokens to play the rides and games.
 The primary attractions are redemption games and token operated rides.
 Chuck E. Cheese primarily serves pizza, but also has sandwiches and a salad bar.